Off-grid solar systems are completely independent of the power grid. You can also refer to them as independent solar power or stand-alone solar power.

 If you are just owning a small system, and want to be able to charge your cell phone and power 12V DC appliances in your RV, then a basic 12V battery bank makes sense.

-But if you need to power much over 2000 watts at a time, you’ll want to consider 24 volt and 48 volt systems.
+But if you need to power much more than 2000 watts at a time, you’ll want to consider 24-volt and 48-volt systems.

 Besides reducing how many parallel strings of batteries you’ll have, it’ll allow you to use thinner and less expensive copper cabling between the batteries and the inverter.

 3. Calculate the number of solar panels needed for your location and time of year

 Using the off-grid calculator from the previous step, you can also figure out how many solar panels you’ll need for your solar system.